MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/contacts.md

 ## Can I use this to manage my business clients?

-You can use Office 365 contacts however you like but there are limitations.
+You can use Office 365 contacts however you like, but there are limitations.
 Learn about [other ways to manage contacts](ways-to-manage-contacts.md)

 ## How do I bulk import organizational contacts?